-Our medical claims expense is our largest expense category, representing 82% of our total operating expenses (excluding goodwill impairment) for the year ended December 31, 2022 and 81% of our total operating expenses for the three months ended March 31, 2023.
+Our medical claims expense is our largest expense category, representing 82% of our total operating expenses (excluding goodwill impairment) for the year ended December 31, 2022.
 We manage our medical costs by improving our members access to healthcare.
 Our care model focuses on maintaining health and leveraging the primary care setting as a means of avoiding costly downstream healthcare costs, such as emergency department visits and acute hospital inpatient admissions.
 The power of our model is reflected in the relative performance of our network when compared to local FFS benchmarks.